Find a doctor

 - Extreme fatigue or burnout for the family.
 In these cases a stay in the palliative care unit is most often temporary.

-What exactly to do:
+What to do exactly:

 - Submit the attending doctor's request by email, fax or via the electronic file to the addresses below: